 One of the challenges of Easter Camp is making sure that every group has a great, personalised experience.
 We really enjoy being all together and we love how large the event is but we know it works best when your young people feel a part of and are enjoying their small, intimate community too.

-Our main sessions, which happen each morning and night, are our largest gathering where we do everything together and on a big scale - there’s a great atmosphere!
+Our main sessions, which happen each morning and evening, are our largest gathering where we do everything together and on a big scale - there’s a great atmosphere!

 Over the course of camp, we all

-go on a journey together learning the Easter story through speakers, media, story, dance, song and
+go on a journey together learning the Easter story through speakers, media, stories, worship, live music, and

 • Activities, seminars and workshops.